Detalus Advisors LLC Has $911,000 Position in Johnson & Johnson (NYSE:JNJ)

-Detalus Advisors LLC cut its position in shares of Johnson & Johnson (NYSE:JNJ – Get Rating) by 6.7% in the first quarter, according to the company in its most recent disclosure with the SEC.
-The institutional investor owned 5,138 shares of the company’s stock after selling 369 shares during the quarter.
-Detalus Advisors LLC’s holdings in Johnson & Johnson were worth $911,000 as of its most recent SEC filing.
+Detalus Advisors LLC trimmed its holdings in Johnson & Johnson (NYSE:JNJ – Get Rating) by 6.7% during the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 5,138 shares of the company’s stock after selling 369 shares during the quarter.
+Detalus Advisors LLC’s holdings in Johnson & Johnson were worth $911,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of analysts have recently issued reports on JNJ shares.
-Sanford C. Bernstein cut Johnson & Johnson from an “outperform” rating to a “market perform” rating and raised their price objective for the company from $180.00 to $183.00 in a research report on Wednesday, March 16th.
-Morgan Stanley upped their price objective on Johnson & Johnson from $173.00 to $174.00 and gave the company an “equal weight” rating in a report on Friday, July 8th.
-The Goldman Sachs Group lifted their target price on Johnson & Johnson from $163.00 to $181.00 and gave the stock a “neutral” rating in a report on Tuesday, April 12th.
-Daiwa Capital Markets initiated coverage on shares of Johnson & Johnson in a research report on Wednesday, June 22nd.
-They set an “outperform” rating on the stock.
-Finally, Credit Suisse Group raised their price target on shares of Johnson & Johnson from $200.00 to $205.00 and gave the stock an “outperform” rating in a research report on Wednesday, April 20th.
-Four analysts have rated the stock with a hold rating, six have issued a buy rating and one has given a strong buy rating to the company.
-According to data from MarketBeat.com, Johnson & Johnson has a consensus rating of “Moderate Buy” and an average target price of $191.29.
+A number of analysts have commented on the company.
+Credit Suisse Group boosted their price objective on Johnson & Johnson from $200.00 to $205.00 and gave the stock an “outperform” rating in a report on Wednesday, April 20th.
+Wells Fargo & Company upped their target price on Johnson & Johnson from $190.00 to $195.00 and gave the company an “overweight” rating in a report on Wednesday.
+Raymond James upped their target price on Johnson & Johnson from $195.00 to $196.00 and gave the company an “outperform” rating in a report on Wednesday, April 20th.
+Citigroup reduced their target price on Johnson & Johnson from $210.00 to $205.00 in a report on Tuesday, May 17th.
+Finally, StockNews.com raised Johnson & Johnson from a “buy” rating to a “strong-buy” rating in a report on Tuesday, May 17th.
+Four research analysts have rated the stock with a hold rating, six have issued a buy rating and one has given a strong buy rating to the company.
+Based on data from MarketBeat, the company currently has an average rating of “Moderate Buy” and an average price target of $191.29.

-Johnson & Johnson (NYSE:JNJ – Get Rating) last issued its quarterly earnings data on Tuesday, April 19th.
-The company reported $2.67 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $2.60 by $0.07.
-The business had revenue of $23.43 billion during the quarter, compared to analyst estimates of $23.62 billion.
-Johnson & Johnson had a net margin of 20.90% and a return on equity of 36.59%.
-The firm’s quarterly revenue was up 5.0% on a year-over-year basis.
-During the same quarter last year, the business earned $2.59 EPS.
-As a group, research analysts anticipate that Johnson & Johnson will post 10.23 earnings per share for the current fiscal year.
+Johnson & Johnson (NYSE:JNJ – Get Rating) last posted its earnings results on Tuesday, April 19th.
+The company reported $2.67 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.60 by $0.07.
+The firm had revenue of $23.43 billion for the quarter, compared to the consensus estimate of $23.62 billion.
+Johnson & Johnson had a return on equity of 36.59% and a net margin of 20.90%.
+The business’s quarterly revenue was up 5.0% on a year-over-year basis.
+During the same quarter in the prior year, the business posted $2.59 earnings per share.
+Analysts forecast that Johnson & Johnson will post 10.23 EPS for the current year.

 The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, June 7th.
-Investors of record on Tuesday, May 24th were issued a $1.13 dividend.
-This represents a $4.52 dividend on an annualized basis and a yield of 2.58%.
-The ex-dividend date of this dividend was Monday, May 23rd.
-This is a positive change from Johnson & Johnson’s previous quarterly dividend of $1.06.
+Investors of record on Tuesday, May 24th were given a $1.13 dividend.
+This represents a $4.52 dividend on an annualized basis and a dividend yield of 2.58%.
+The ex-dividend date was Monday, May 23rd.
+This is an increase from Johnson & Johnson’s previous quarterly dividend of $1.06.
 Johnson & Johnson’s dividend payout ratio (DPR) is 60.92%.

 Johnson & Johnson, together with its subsidiaries, researches and develops, manufactures, and sells various products in the healthcare field worldwide.
 The company's Consumer Health segment offers baby care products under the JOHNSON'S and AVEENO Baby brands; oral care products under the LISTERINE brand; skin health/beauty products under the AVEENO, CLEAN & CLEAR, DR.